Evelyn walking towards her daughter

 Body

-Their routine was upended one morning when Evelyn and her young daughter, Julia, were rear-ended by a driver traveling at high speed.
+Their routine was upended one morning when Evelyn and Julia were rear-ended by a driver traveling at high speed.

 Fortunately, Julia was not injured in the car accident — but the impact on Evelyn was much more severe as she experienced an incomplete spinal cord injury (SCI), causing paralysis from the chest down.
 In fact, early on, a doctor conjectured that chances of her again being able to walk were about one in a million.